wuyichen24/system-design-knowledge/components/database/Database_Indexing.md

    - Conditional index
 - **Concepts**
    - Only creates index on a subset or specific range of data.
+- **Use cases**
-   - Enhances performance and save storage space when dealing with large tables where only a small portion of data is accessed frequently.
+   - Beneficial for dealing with large tables where only a small portion of data is accessed frequently.

 ### Bitmap index
+-
 ### Spatial index
 ### Full-text index
 ### Hash index